 Twenty years ago, businesses had to make tough decisions about their operational software.
 They could buy for their size and anticipate the need for an upgrade.
-Or, they could overstate their requirements, opt for a â€śbaggyâ€ť inventory system and hope to grow into it later.
+Conversely, they could overstate their requirements.
+Many would then opt for a â€śbaggyâ€ť inventory system and hope to grow into it later.

 Easy, Stress-Free Setup

-Inventory control is such an integral part of business, particularly for warehousing and distribution companies, that any amount of downtime is a big problem.
+Inventory control is a particularly integral component of warehousing and distribution companies.
+And as such, any amount of downtime is a big problem.
 Cloud-based inventory management promises quick, simple installations because there are no physical requirements.

 Usually, upgrading or installing a new system is as easy as logging into a centralized facility.
-All aspects of the inventory solution are managed from the same place, so thereâ€™s no need to set up software on individual computers or set up specialized hardware.
+All aspects of the inventory solution are managed from the same place, so thereâ€™s no need to exhaust your IT department setting up software on individual computers or setting up specialized hardware.
 The result is minimal downtime and disruption.

 User-friendly dashboards make it easy to get a snapshot of the business at any given time.
 Plus, with tools like QR tracking, you can proactively measure inventory as it moves through departments.
-And the more automated the system is, the more errors are reduced.
+With greater automation, errors are significantly reduced.
+And fewer errors means fewer costs incurred.

 Reliable Forecasting Tools

-These days, itâ€™s not enough to know which three products are your biggest sellers.
+These days, itâ€™s no longer enough to know which three products are your biggest sellers.
 Youâ€™ve also got to know in what month each of them moves the fastest, whether sales are affected by public holidays and if demand is likely to change from year to year.

-With cloud-based inventory management, up-to-date reports help you make strategic decisions about the future of your products.
-You can identify the best times to change those products, redevelop your marketing strategies and introduce new services.
+With cloud-based inventory management, up-to-date reports help you make better decisions about the future of your products.
+Not only are you able to predict proper stock levels, but you can also identify the best times to switch up your products, redevelop your marketing strategies and introduce new services.

 Always Safe and Secure

 With cloud-based inventory management, businesses get to enjoy maximum security.
-Data is significantly safer than it is in a traditional system because everything gets automatically backed up.
+Data is notably safer than it is in a traditional system because everything gets backed up automatically.
 Every piece of information that passes through the software is stored in a cloud database.

 Some Top-Rated Cloud-Based Inventory Solutions